 When the car has taken a set in the corner, it is no longer rotating.
 The body slip angle is now a fixed angle.
 We say the car is in "steady state" cornering.

-Just this one insight into when the car is rotating and when it is not is the worth the cost of the book many times over.
+Just this one insight into when the car is rotating and when it is not is profound.
 It doesn't matter whether you are a highly experienced racing driver or just beginning, this knowledge is solid gold.

 Hack #3 The "Neutral Steer Point" and the "Static Margin"

 The static margin is an alternative way of looking at understeer / oversteer.
 The term has it's roots in aircraft engineering.
 The neutral steer point (N.S.P.) behind the Centre of Gravity is positive stability.